Horizon4/final-project-horizon/README.md

 - response: 500
     - body: Error from database or the username doesn't exist

-#### description: create a new accommodation
+#### description: create a new itinerary
-- request: `POST /api/accommodation`
+- request: `POST /api/createItinerary`
     - body: string
-      - address: (string) the username that is logged in
-      - checkin: (date) the checkin date(YYYY-MM-DD)
-      - checkout: (date) the checkout date(YYYY-MM-DD)
-      - priceRating: (number) the price of the hotel
-      - hotelRating: (number) the rating of the hotel
-      - hotelName: (string) the name of the hotel
+      - itineraryProcessId : 5959393e3e9e4c2a915e579a

 - response: 200
     - body: string
-      - address: (string) the username that is logged in
-      - checkin: (date) the checkin date(YYYY-MM-DD)
-      - checkout: (date) the checkout date(YYYY-MM-DD)
-      - priceRating: (number) the price of the hotel
-      - hotelRating: (number) the rating of the hotel
-      - hotelName: (string) the name of the hotel
+      - result: (array) of all the combinations
 - response: 500
     - body: Missing required parameter
-- response: 501
-    - body: Invalid date

 ## Read